Anne Powell

 Anne Powell (born 20 November 1973) is an Australian female curler.

 Outside of curling she is a rheumatologist and general physician, and also Director of Physician Education at Alfred Health and Director of CCS's (Central Clinical School of Monash University) Medical Education program.
-She did her undergraduate training at Monash University so she has a lifetime experience of Monash's medical education system.
+She did her undergraduate training at Monash University.

 She started play curling in 2006 when she attended the University of Alberta in Canada doing her Research Clinical Fellowship in rheumatology.